 So what is customer advocacy?
 What role does it play?

-In this short guide, we’ll cover everything you need to know, the overall benefits, and why we think customer advocacy is an essential tool for every business.
+In this short guide, we’ll cover everything you need to know, from the overall benefits, to why we think customer advocacy is an essential tool for every business.

 What is customer advocacy?